acli/Coursera-subtitles/README.markdown

 5. The accuracy of the English transcript is paramount.
 It is in fact extremely important to get it right, because it will be used as the basis for non-English subtitles.

+Note: A couple of scripts to faciliate step 3 can be found in the scripts directory of this repo.